bechardj/lc-tool/README.md

 ### Running the application
 Open up your terminal and navigate to the directory where the `.jar` file is installed.

-To run the application, you will need to execute a command similar to the following on UNIX:
+To run the application, you will need to execute a command similar to the following on UNIX (all one line):

 `java -jar lyrasis-0.0.1.jar --spring.config.location=/Users/joey/src/lyrasis/application.properties`

-On Windows
+On Windows (all one line):

 `java -jar lyrasis-0.0.1.jar --spring.config.location=C:\Users\Joey\Documents\application.properties`